ManiacalLabs/Engravinator.com/docs/mk1/BOM_Guide.md

 ## Wiring

 You will, at least, need hookup wire for the limit switches.
-We recommend using 20-24 gauge stranded wire and, if possible, wire that comes with and outer sheath, containing both wires.
+We recommend using 20-24 gauge stranded wire and, if possible, wire that comes with an outer sheath, containing both wires.
 We recommend either speaker wire or "alarm" wire.

 Most likely the laser module you purchase will include an appropriate cable and you can use that.
 If it does not, we recommend the same type of wire mentioned above, but 20 gauge with 3-4 conductors instead of 2.

-We also recommend ~2mm heat shrink tubing for properly insulating the limit switch connections.
+We also recommend ~3mm heat shrink tubing for properly insulating the limit switch connections.

 ## Aluminum Extrusions

 You might be tempted to just buy a long length of 2020 extrusion and cut your own pieces. **Resist this temptation!!**

+No, don't just resist: **DO NOT CUT YOUR OWN EXTRUSIONS!**

 The Engravinator is designed with tight tolerances and the aluminum extrusion creates the foundation of the entire machine.
 Which must be perfectly square and of exact size.
 All the extrusions from Misumi, cut to within 0.5mm of the required length, are only $36 for the set and well worth the cost.